ChrisS561/TLGriffinBooks/README.md

 * *`Material UI`*: Material UI is used for creating a visually appealing and responsive design.

+* *`SendGrid API`*: SendGrid is integrated for handling, managing, and sending transactional, marketing emails and newsletters, providing reliable email delivery and tracking capabilities.

 # Contact
 * Chris Smith: Email:Chrissmithjr97@gmail.com & URL: www.christopersmithjr.com